World War II Virtual Reality

 All you need is a VR viewer.
 Don’t have one?

 No worries.
-We’ll send you a cardboard viewer for free so you can experience our amazing Virtual Reality films right on your smartphone.
+We’ll send you a cardboard viewer for free to experience our amazing Virtual Reality films on your smartphone (for Android phones).

-To date, the World War II Foundation has produced VR films in Normandy and in Hawaii.
+To date, the World War II Foundation has produced VR films in Normandy, France, Pearl Harbor, Hawaii, Bastogne, Belgium and Ramitelli, Italy.

-We’re also working on a new Tuskegee Airmen in Italy VR film, our 4th!
+We’re also just finished a new Tuskegee Airmen VR film, our 4th!

 You can find all VR films on YouTubeVR or on Oculus Quest TV.